JacksonKuo/blog/_posts/2024-12-23-python-log-parsing-cheatsheet.markdown

 		print(sorted_tuple)
 		print()

-		# dicitionaries are not directly sortable. sorted() takes in iterables, including dict, but will only return the keys in a a sorted list. function hash_map.items() turns a dict into a list of tuples, which sent through sorted() will sort the tuple by the value.
+		# dicitionaries are not directly sortable. sorted() takes in iterables, including dict, but will only return the keys in a sorted list. function hash_map.items() turns a dict into a list of tuples, which sent through sorted() and leveraging lambdas will sort the list by the tuple value.

 if __name__ == "__main__":
 	main()